-In the National Student Survey 2018, our students gave us an overall satisfaction score of 95%, with a 96% rating for 'teaching on my course', and 97% for the learning community.
+In the National Student Survey 2018, our students gave us an overall satisfaction score of 95%, with a 96% rating for the teaching on our course, and 97% for the learning community.

-You can also study French in combination with another language, including German, Italian or Spanish or many other subjects, including English, history, international relations and management.
-Some of these languages can be studied from beginner's or intermediate level (see specific course entry requirements for more details).
+You can also study French in combination with another language, including German, Italian or Spanish or many other subjects, including English, History, International Relations and Management.
+Some of these languages can be studied from beginner's, intermediate or advanced level (see specific course entry requirements for more details).
 Learning two languages at university is a great way to further enhance your career prospects.